Registrations click here

-If you want to commit after the trial period there will be a $105 registration fee to the end of June.
+If you want to commit after the trial period there will be a $120 registration fee for 6 months from Jan to June/July to Dec.
 We will then keep you informed of dates and times for sessions as well as any upcoming opportunities.

 WE RECOMMEND COMFORTABLE WALKING SHOES, NO FOOTBALL BOOTS PLEASE.

 Where: The synthetic football pitch in Caulfield Park at the back of Caulfield Park bowls.
 280 Balaclava Rd, Caulfield North 3161